Planethac/MWOS/README.md

 If you have any questions or want to help the project join our discord: https://discord.gg/uCcDTBjk6D (Deleted)

-### License
-This project is open source an its code can be used in other open source projects any use in closed source projects is illegal!

 ## How to build